DennisHeine/Clickz0r/README.md

 To start/stop, press the 'F' key.

 Attention!
-Change the filename of the executable to prevent detection.
+Change the filename of the executable to prevent false positives.

 Support/Profiles: https://clickz0r.freeforums.net/